dins/jukola-xml-model/README.md

 1. `post-race-analysis.ipynb` requires `web-lib/for_web_ve_2019.json` and produces `web-lib/for_web_ve_2019.json`

-And navigate to `2018-lognormal-estimates` in browser.

 ## TODO

+* Check the difference on estimates when num_years is 3 and 4
-* Reduce number of notebooks.
-Put code to .py files for better version control
+* Put code from notebooks to .py files for better version control
 * Run for Venlas and Jukola at the same time
 * replace & with &amp; in xml files
 * Post analyze darkness and mass start estimates